How To Make A Banner In Adobe Illustrator

 1. Plan your Banner

 First things first, think about the banner's function, how many banners you want, and what kind of layout you need to use.
 You should choose the best size and determine where to use your banner.
-Preparing before you start creating and purchasing banner will make the method simpler and ensure you get precisely what kind of sample banner you need.
+Preparing before you start creating and purchasing banner will make the method simpler and ensure you get precisely what kind of banner you need.

 2. Add a Logo

-No banner is complete without your company or organization's distinctive badge or logo.
+No banner is complete without your company or organization's distinctive badge or brand logo.
 By incorporating your logo, you can make it simple or get busy with color schemes and themes that embody your brand.
 According to an analysis, a logo is an essential component of the brand of your business and has a major effect on the public image.

 3. Use a Template